The Complexity of Matching Games: A Survey: Complexity Aspects of the Nucleolus

 \section{Complexity Aspects of the Nucleolus}

 The sequence $(\mbox{LP}_r)$ has length at most $n$ (as each time the dimension of the feasible regions decreases).
-Nevertheless, computing the nucleolus takes exponential time in general due to the computation of the sets ${\cal S}_i$ and the exponential number of inequalities in each linear program of the scheme of Maschler et al.~\cite{MPS79}.
+Nevertheless, computing the nucleolus takes exponential time in general due to the computation of the sets ${\cal S}_i$ and the exponential number of inequalities in each linear program of the scheme of \shortciteA{MPS79}.
 As shown below, this situation changes for matching games.
 Note that the nucleolus exists even for $b$-matching games and partitioned matching games, as the set of imputations for these games is non-empty.

-We first observe that the least core of matching games with a non-empty core (such as assignment games) has a compact description: for these games, we may restrict the set of constraints to only those for coalitions of size at most~$2$.
-This immediately leads to a polynomial-time algorithm using the ellipsoid method and the scheme of Maschler et al.~\cite{MPS79}.
-Solymosi and Raghavan~\cite{SR94} gave a faster algorithm for computing the nucleolus of assignment games.
-By using again the duplication technique of Nemhauser and Trotter~\cite{NT75}, Bir\'o et al.~\cite{BKP12} translated this algorithm into an algorithm for matching games with a non-empty core.
+We first observe that the least core of matching games with a non-empty core (such as assignment games) has a compact description: for these games, we may restrict the set of constraints to only those for coalitions of size at most~$2$.\footnote{{If $x$ is an allocation in this compact description, then $x(S)\geq \sum_{ij\in M}(x_i+x_j)\geq w(M)+\varepsilon=v(S)+\varepsilon$ for any coalition $S$ (where $M$ is a maximum weight matching of $G[S]$), and hence, the compact description describes the least core.}}.
+This immediately leads to a polynomial-time algorithm {for the nucleolus} using the ellipsoid method and the scheme of \shortciteA{MPS79}. \citeA{SR94} gave a faster algorithm{, running in $O(n^4)$ time}, for computing the nucleolus of assignment games.
+By using again the duplication technique of \citeA{NT75}, \shortciteA{BKP12} translated this algorithm into an {$O(n^4)$-time} algorithm for matching games with a non-empty core.

-Faigle et al.~\cite{FKFH98} proved the following result for the nucleon of a matching game; the {\it nucleon} is closely related to the nucleolus: replace (additive) excesses by multiplicative excesses $e'(S,x)=x(S)/v(S)$ in the definition of the nucleolus.
+\shortciteA{FKFH98} proved the following result for the nucleon of a matching game; the {definition of the {\it nucleon} is obtained from the definition of the nucleolus by replacing} (additive) excesses by multiplicative excesses $e'(S,x)=x(S)/v(S)$ in the definition of the nucleolus. {In this result, the {\it size} of $w$ is the number of bits in its binary representation.}